cbg-ethz/V-pipe/docs/tutorials/tutorial_cowwid.md

 # NOTE: if you use your own conda installation instead, make sure it is active

 # create the environment
-mamba install -n cowwid-prepare -c conda-forge -c bioconda cojac viramp-hub
+mamba create -n cowwid-prepare -c conda-forge -c bioconda cojac viramp-hub

 # deactivate conda
 conda deactivate